 Although correctional officer jobs at the municipal, county and state levels typically require a high school diploma, correctional officers serving in federal penitentiaries are required to have a college degree.
-Even among the correctional officers that work in county jails and state prisons, a college education can contribute to a better starting salary, career longevity, and make it easier to ascend the ranks to a leadership position.
+Even when having a college education isn’t required for CO positions in county jails and state prisons, it can still give you some valuable skills that will serve you well on the job and contribute to your qualifications.
 A great many correctional officers complete their bachelor’s degrees in criminal justice, psychology, sociology, counseling or another area of behavioral science.

 Becoming a correctional officer in one of the dozens of federal penitentiaries across the United States managed by the U.S. Bureau of Prisons requires a bachelor’s degree at minimum.
-A college education also provides valuable skills that contribute to better job performance, including:
+A college education may also provide valuable skills that contribute to better job performance as it relates to things like:

 - Written and verbal communication